 About the Pre Configurator

-The Pre Configurator is used to predetermine the components and properties of a pallet rack.
+The Pre Configurator is used to pre-determine the components and properties of a pallet rack.
 The benefits of using the Pre Configurator include:

 - Create multiple pallet rack configurations